 AUGS will not tolerate any form of harassment, sexual or otherwise.
 Harassment includes speech or behavior that is not welcome or is personally offensive, whether it is based on ethnicity, gender, religion, age, body size, disability, veteran status, marital status, sexual orientation, gender identity, or any other reason not related to scientific merit.
 It includes stalking, unnecessary touching, and unwelcome attention.
 Behavior that is acceptable to one person may not be acceptable to another, so use discretion to be sure that respect is communicated.
 Harassment intended in a joking manner still constitutes unacceptable behavior.
 Retaliation for reporting harassment is also a violation of the Code of Conduct, as is reporting an incident in bad faith.
 Harassment should be reported immediately to an AUGS staff member.

-Attendees of in-person meetings may be exposing themselves to an increased risk of contracting or spreading COVID-19, despite the safety precautions taken by AUGS and the meeting venue.
+All in-person meeting attendees, exhibitors, and staff must attest (via the registration form) to being fully vaccinated or to receiving a negative COVID test within 72 hours of participation in an event.
+Attendees may be exposing themselves to an increased risk of contracting or spreading COVID-19, despite the safety precautions taken by AUGS and the meeting venue.
 By attending the meeting, individuals are accepting this risk and recognizing that AUGS maintains no liability for any injury, disease or death that may result from contracting COVID-19.